25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 }, [a, b]);
 ```

-Pass an inline callback and an array of dependencies. `useCallback` will return a memoized version of the callback that only changes if one of the dependencies has changed.
+Pass an inline callback and an array of dependencies. `useCallback` will return a memoized version of the callback that only changes if one of the dependencies has changed

 - It is helpful when passing callback props to highly optimized child component (such as memoized child)